lasagna recipe

 Grease up an oven-going dish that is also presentable to go on your table; make a layer of lasagne, spread over them some seafood sauce and some béchamel.
 Continue until you run out of ingredients, but the last layer should be only one sauce.
 Top with a few nuts of butter, and bake in preheated oven at 350 ˚F for 20 minutes.
 Allow your whole seafood lasagna 10 minutes to cool down prior to serving.

+Privacy Policy.
 Any suggestions or comments:

 admin@everysecondpays.com